Valuing CME/CPD

 Led by Maureen Doyle-Scharff (Change), Suzanne Murray (AXDEV Group) and Lisa Sullivan (In Vivo Academy)

-Led by Katie Eustace (AiCME)
+Led by Katie Eustace (AiCME) and Carry Pesch (Medcon International)

 Hot topics/cool heads: Planning CME in a politically charged climate